Rubyjoby/My-Information-websute/README.md

 ## This is a "about me" page
-This page contains lots of information about me
+This page contains lots of information about me and how I learned to code

 # Who is my crush?
 It's **Joanne munn**